Skip to main content

 |

-Published on: December 22, 2023
+Published on: December 11, 2024

-Washington Coast storm-watching destinations
+Washington coast storm-watching destinations

 1. Westport

 Westport is a very safe place to watch storms, says John Shaw, executive director of the Westport Maritime Museum.
 Stake out a place early in the viewing tower at the intersection of Westhaven and Neddie Rose drives in Westport; there is a generous expanse of rail area here, especially if you beat the news media to the tower.
-If you don’t, explore the Lighthouse Trail — which starts at the tower — for a good vista.
+If you don’t, explore the Westport Light Trail — which starts at the tower — for a good vista.
 Westport Light State Park makes for an excellent outlook point if you remain on the hill.
 You’ll need a Discover Pass to park here.

-4. Cape Disappointment
+2. Cape Disappointment

 The best spot on the Long Beach Peninsula (and maybe the best in the state, if you don’t mind being out in a storm) is the North Jetty at Cape Disappointment State Park, says Carol Zahorsky, who is a public relations consultant for the area.